 How to apply

 While it is difficult to specify with certainty the course of the research, it is helpful to indicate how you see your work developing and the timescales involved.
-For full-time PhD students, the maximum period for completion under normal circumstances is 4 years.
-It is 7 years for part-time students.
+For full-time PhD students, the maximum period for completion under normal circumstances is four years.
+It is seven years for part-time students.

 Once your application is reviewed by the Birkbeck Registry, it is passed on to the postgraduate tutors for film and screen media studies, Dr Dorota Ostrowska and Dr Tim Markham, who will then liaise with the appropriate academic staff to review the merits of the proposal and whether we have the expertise to support the research.